On U(1) Gauge Theory Transfer-Matrix in Fourier Basis: Properties of Fourier Matrix-Element

 \pf{As by \textbf{Pn~1} all non-zero matrix elements are positive, for the mentioned elements the increasing behavior at small $\gamma$ and the decreasing one at large $\gamma$ are to be connected through at least one maximum.}

-The numerical results presented later demonstrate clearly the appearance of precisely one maximum.
-The existence of the maximum in matrix elements of $\widehat{V}$ is particularly important in connection to the nature of the phase transition by the model, as by (\ref{8}) a maximum in matrix elements may lead to a minimum in the energy spectrum.
-The appearance of minimum in the spectrum, specially in the ground-state, is considered as the signature of a first order phase transition.
+Our numerical results demonstrate clearly the appearance of precisely one maximum.
+The existence of the maximum in matrix elements of $\widehat{V}$ has particularly important consequences on the phases of the model; an issue that we do not discuss further and leave for later works.